-In Portugal, there is one insolvency procedure for all debtors, whether companies or individuals.
+In Portugal, there is one insolvency procedure for all debtors, whether companies or individuals (albeit with minor differences).

 According to the Insolvency and Restructuring Companies Code ("CIRE"), the insolvency procedure is a universal enforcement procedure to satisfy creditors' claims, through an insolvency plan aimed at the recovery of the company integrated in the insolvency estate, or, if recovery is not possible, the liquidation of the insolvency assets and the distribution of the proceeds among the creditors.